joshgerdes/jekyll-uno/_posts/2022-02-05-azure-vm-application-deployment.md

 ### Deploy Azure VM Application

+#### Deploy Azure VM Application to Virtual Machines using the Azure Portal

 Now that your Azure VM Application has been created, it is now time to deploy to a Virtual Machine.
 I have a Windows Server 2022 Datacenter Azure Gen 2 VM running as a Standard_B2ms as my test machine, and because I am going to use the Datto RMM agent to connect to the machine, I don't need any RDP ports open etc.

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal"){:target="_blank"}